ga-dc/js1/04-27-closures-and-this/readme.md

 - Understand and explain closures.
 - Implement the module pattern in their code.

->Note: Last class, we learned how prototypical inheritance differs from classical inheritance.

 ---

 ## Introduction to Closures and Context (5 min)